smutao/lm-nn-doc/source/faq.rst

-**Q**.
-I got some force constant value by selecting the H...H bond in a water molecule, is this result correct?
+**Q**: I got some force constant value by selecting the H...H bond in a water molecule, is this result correct?

 One should always be aware of what he/she is calculating in computational chemistry.
 The local stretching force constant should ONLY be calculated for two atoms between which there exists a chemical bond or non-covalent interaction.
 One should NEVER select two random atoms and interpret corresponding force constant as bond strength.